HubertSotnowski/cainapp-old/README.md

 Cainapp is a gui for cain with some new things like fp16, saving frames on other threads and more!
 Look at the code!

+## What are the requirements?

+Unlike previously, Cainapp now runs on CUDA.
+Fortunately, it runs on the driver-based version, so the only requirements are

+1. A nvidia GPU
+2. Driver version >396.26

+So in theory, it could even run on a GTX 450

 ## How to install 💾